LearnCIOT/LearnCIOT.github.io/content/ch5/ch5.1/index.en.md

 ## Distance matrix

-Since each observation station is assigned specific position coordinates, we can thus acquire the absolute distance between two stations by combining trigonometric functions with coordination values.
-Therefore, we can construct the distance matrix between all stations, which helps us quickly examine the distance relation between two stations and ensure if geographic proximity exists within (graph 3).
-In this example, we can transform the locations of flooding sensors in Taipei to distance matrices, which allows us to ensure if proximity exists in flood events.
+Each observation station has its own set of precise location coordinates.
+By using these coordinates along with trigonometric functions, we can calculate the exact distance between any two stations.
+This calculation lets us create what's known as a distance matrix for all the stations.
+A distance matrix is simply a way to see at a glance how far apart different stations are from each other.
+This is especially useful for quickly checking if two stations are geographically close to one another (as shown in graph 3).
+For instance, in Taipei, we can apply this method to the locations of flood sensors.
+By converting their locations into a distance matrix, we can easily determine if these sensors are located near each other during flood events.

 ![圖3：距離矩陣的概念圖](figures/5-1-4-1.png)